BV Nordic Centre

 • Dial 9-1-1 for ambulance, police, SAR(Search and Rescue) or fire

-Ski at your own risk
+All skiing is at your own risk

-• Skiing alone is NOT recommended
+• Skiing alone is NOT recommended.

 • Don't rely on cell phones as coverage is poor on most trails.

-• Trails are NOT patrolled at the end of the day.
+• Trails are NOT patrolled.

 1st Aid Supplies

-AED (Automated external defibrillator)
+AED (Automated External Defibrillator)

 • The AED is a portable device that checks the heart rhythm and can shock a heart to restore a normal rhythm.